ROSE 0.11.145.147

 This is the first long name, or the first short name if there are no long names.

-Definition at line 2101 of file util/Sawyer/CommandLine.h.
+Definition at line 2101 of file Sawyer/CommandLine.h.

-Switch& Sawyer::CommandLine::Switch::key ( const std::string & s)
+Switch & Sawyer::CommandLine::Switch::key ( const std::string & s)

 inline